 Yard, Front; Depth Required.
-Yard front, depth required shall be measured at right angles to a straight line joining the foremost points of the side lot lines.
+Front yard, depth required means an area measured at right angles to a straight line joining the foremost points of the side lot lines.
 The foremost point of the side lot line, in the case of rounded property corners at street intersections, shall be assumed to be the point at which the side and front lot lines would have met without such rounding.

 Yard, Side.
-A side yard is a yard extending from the rear line of the required front yard to the rear lot line, or in the absence of any clearly defined rear lot line to the point on the lot farthest from the intersection of the lot line involved with the street.
+Side yard means a yard extending from the rear line of the required front yard to the rear lot line, or in the absence of any clearly defined rear lot line to the point on the lot farthest from the intersection of the lot line involved with the street.
 In the case of through lots, side yards shall extend from the rear lines of front yards required.
 In the case of corner lots, yards remaining after front yards have been established on both frontages shall be considered side yards.

 Yard, Side; Depth Required.
-Yard side; depth required shall be measured in such a manner that the yard established is a strip of the minimum width required by district regulations with its inner edge parallel with the side lot line.
+Side yard, depth required means an area measured in such a manner that the yard established is a strip of the minimum width required by district regulations with its inner edge parallel with the side lot line.